zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_storage_volume.rst

 state
   The desired state for the storage volume.
 All states are fully idempotent within the limits of the properties that can be changed:

-  * ``absent``: Ensures that the storage volume does not exist in the specified storage group.
+  \* \ :literal:`absent`\ : Ensures that the storage volume does not exist in the specified storage group.

-  * ``present``: Ensures that the storage volume exists in the specified storage group, and has the specified properties.
+  \* \ :literal:`present`\ : Ensures that the storage volume exists in the specified storage group, and has the specified properties.

-  * ``facts``: Returns the storage volume properties.
+  \* \ :literal:`facts`\ : Returns the storage volume properties.

   | **required**: True
   | **type**: str